Claflin Distinguished Scholar Awards

 - List of award recipients

-- The MGH ECOR Claflin Awards provide bridge funding for junior faculty women to sustain research productivity during their child-rearing years.
+- The MGH ECOR Claflin Awards provide funding for junior faculty women to sustain research productivity during their child-rearing years.

 - Applications will be evaluated and ranked for funding priority by the Subcommittee on Review of Research Proposals (SRRP), whose recommendations will be submitted to ECOR for final approval.